SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 This seems to be the area where some of the patterns in DIDComm would benefit from being recast from an AID discovery or setup perspective.
 The DIDComm protocol includes different patterns for exchanging public keys as well as DIDs.
 The latter (a DID) is similar to an AID, although without the same security properties with respect to its key state.
 Indeed, a did:keri DID provides a DID-compatible version of a KERI AID but with the security properties of KERI preserved.

-Finally, KERI has an associated AID discovery protocol called the [OOBI](https://github.com/WebOfTrust/ietf-oobi)protocol (out-of-band-introduction).
+Finally, KERI has an associated AID discovery protocol called the [OOBI](https://github.com/WebOfTrust/ietf-oobi) protocol (out-of-band-introduction).
 This provides a bare-bones approach that covers many common use cases.
 This may be extended with other protocols for other application use cases.
 This may be one of the most fruitful ways to leverage the work done on DIDcomm.

 ## CESR